rex0988476/Python/README.md

 All Python projects are in here

 ---
-Web crawler
+firstpy
 ---

-OpenCV
+Kemono_Bug
 ---

-Pygame
+web crawler

+opcv
 ---

-Python+SQL
+first time use OpenCV

+space war
+---
+first time use pygame

+python connect SQL
 ---